Cranberry Wild Rice Bread Recipe

 Wild Rice

-Cooked wild rice is needed for the recipe.
-I generally just make extra rice when I’m cooking it for dinner and save the leftovers for bread baking another day.
+Cooked wild rice is needed for this recipe.
+I generally make extra rice when cooking it for dinner and save the leftovers for bread baking.
+It’s a practical way to justify the cost since wild rice can be expensive.

-If you want to cook it special for this recipe.
-Combine 1/3 of a cup of wild rice with 1 1/3 cups water in a small saucepan and cover.
-Boil over medium-low heat until tender and water is absorbed, about an hour.
+If you want to cook it specifically for this recipe, combine ⅓ cup wild rice with 1⅓ cups water in a small saucepan, cover, and simmer over medium-low heat until tender and the water is absorbed, about an hour.

 A round loaf of cranberry wild rice bread sitting on a brown and read cloth with another loaf of bread and slices sitting on a wooden board behind it.